 Send a series of emails thanking customers for their business and offering additional value about your brand’s products or services.
 For example, if your company sells curtains, you can ask buyers how they’re enjoying their curtains so far.
-Then, send a newsletter that shares other unique ways to hang curtains.
+Then, send a newsletter that shares unique and creative ways to hang curtains.

 A welcome workflow is a great way to foster a relationship and keep customers engaged after they make purchases.
 In the future, they’ll be more willing to purchase from you again.
 Establishing long-term relationships with customers is exponentially more profitable than a one-time transaction.

 - Main Trigger: Visits, clicks or form submissions